Interlayer Coupling Driven High-Temperature Superconductivity in La$_3$Ni$_2$O$_7$ Under Pressure

-Similarly to cuprates, the LNO hosts a layered structure \cite{Wang2023LNO,Wang2023LNOb,WenHH2023} with each unit cell containing two conducting NiO$_2$ layers, which is isostructure with the CuO$_2$ layer in cuprates.
-Calculations based on density-functional-theory (DFT) \cite{pardo2011dft,Wang2023LNO} suggest that the low-energy degrees of freedom near the Fermi level are of the Ni-3$d$ orbitals, including two $E_g$ orbitals, {\it i.e.}, $3d_{z^2}$ and $3d_{x^2-y^2}$, with the site energy of the former lower than that of the latter.
-Four $E_g$ orbitals in two Ni$^{2.5+}$ cations within a unit cell share three electrons in total.
-The $3d_{z^2}$ orbitals in two layers within a unit cell couple via the hybridization with the O-$2p$ orbitals in the intercalated LaO layer.
-Under pressure, such a Ni-O-Ni bonding angle along the $c$-axis changes from 168$^\circ$ to 180$^\circ$.
-This largely enhances the effective interlayer coupling, under which the high-$T_c$ SC emerges \cite{Wang2023LNO}.
-It implies that the interlayer coupling is crucial for the high-$T_c$ SC in the LNO\cite{YangF2023}.
+Similarly to cuprates, LNO hosts a layered structure \cite{Wang2023LNO,Wang2023LNOb,WenHH2023} with each unit cell containing two conducting NiO$_2$ layers, which is isostructural with the CuO$_2$ layer in cuprates.
+Calculations based on the density-functional-theory (DFT) \cite{pardo2011dft,Wang2023LNO} suggest that the low-energy degrees of freedom near the Fermi level are of the Ni-$3d$ orbitals, including two $E_g$-orbitals, {\it i.e.}, $3d_{z^2}$ and $3d_{x^2-y^2}$, and the site energy of the former is lower than that of the latter.
+The four $E_g$-orbitals in two Ni$^{2.5+}$ cations within a unit cell share three electrons in total.
+The $3d_{z^2}$ orbitals in the two layers within a unit cell couple via the hybridization with the O-$2p$ orbitals in the intercalated LaO layer.
+Under pressure, such a Ni-O-Ni bonding angle along the $c$-axis changes from $168^\circ$ to $180^\circ$~\cite{Wang2023LNO}, which greatly enhances the effective interlayer coupling, as suggested by the combination of the synchrotron X-ray diffraction and DFT calculations~\cite{Wang2023LNO}.
+The high-$T_c$ SC only emerges under pressure, implying that the interlayer coupling is crucial for the high-$T_c$ SC in LNO.

-The $3d$-orbital character of the low-energy degrees of freedom in the LNO suggests that electron correlation in this material is strong.
-Such a viewpoint is supported by a recent experiment\cite{WenHH2023} which revealed that the LNO system is near the boundary of the Mott transition.
-Therefore, the strong-coupling picture should be legitimate towards the pairing mechanism therein.
-It has been proposed in Ref.~\cite{ZhangGM2023DMRG, WuWei2023charge} that the interlayer coupling between the two Ni-$3d_{z^2}$ orbitals along the rung within a unit cell would induce antiferromagnetic (AFM) super exchange interactions.
+The $3d$-orbital character of the low-energy degrees of freedom in LNO suggests strong electron correlations.
+Such a viewpoint is supported by a recent experiment\cite{WenHH2023} which reveals that LNO is in the proximity of Mott phase and exhibits non-Fermi-liquid behavior.
+Therefore, the strong-coupling picture should be legitimate for exploring the pairing mechanism therein.
+It has been proposed in Ref.~\cite{ZhangGM2023DMRG,Yi_Feng2023} that the interlayer coupling between the two Ni-$3d_{z^2}$ orbitals along the rung within a unit cell would induce the antiferromagnetic (AFM) super exchange interaction.
 The same viewpoint is adopted here.
-However, an important ingredient has been missed in these studies, i.e. the Hund's rule coupling between the $3d_{z^2}$ and the $3d_{x^2-y^2}$ orbitals within the same Ni$^{2.5+}$ cations, whose effect will be considered in the present study.
+However, an important ingredient has been missed in these studies, i.e., the Hund's rule coupling between the $3d_{z^2}$ and the $3d_{x^2-y^2}$ orbitals within the same Ni$^{2.5+}$ cation, whose effect will be considered in the present study.